 The following standard services are offered on the WGP, subject to available capacity:

-A description of these services, including the Standard Gas Transportation Agreement (SGTA) can be found on the gas transmission services - east coast and central region page.
+A description of these services, including the Standard Gas Transportation Agreement (SGTA) can be found on the gas transmission services page.
 Further contract terms relevant to the WGP are contained in the Pipeline System Rules.

 Non-standard services or alternative terms may be available by negotiation.

 Notes on services